beyarkay/masters-thesis/src/02_background.md

 jong-sungkimDynamicGestureRecognition1996,
 felsGloveTalkIIaNeuralnetworkInterface1998}}.
-Section \ref{sec:02-hidden-markov-models} discusses Hidden Markov Models (HMMs), which have historically been used for problems similar to those which _Ergo_ seeks to solve\footnote{\citealt{galkaInertialMotionSensing2016, bevilacquaContinuousRealtimeGesture2010, xuzhangFrameworkHandGesture2011, wuGestureRecognition3D2009, zhangHandGestureRecognition2009, schlomerGestureRecognitionWii2008, mantyjarviEnablingFastEffortless2004,
+Section \ref{sec:02-hidden-markov-models} discusses Hidden Markov Models (HMMs), which historically have been used for problems similar to those which _Ergo_ seeks to solve\footnote{\citealt{galkaInertialMotionSensing2016, bevilacquaContinuousRealtimeGesture2010, xuzhangFrameworkHandGesture2011, wuGestureRecognition3D2009, zhangHandGestureRecognition2009, schlomerGestureRecognitionWii2008, mantyjarviEnablingFastEffortless2004,
 wengaoChineseSignLanguage2004, rung-hueiliangRealtimeContinuousGesture1998,
-liangSignLanguageRecognition1996}}, and thus they will be used to provide a comparison between candidate models and the prior work.
+liangSignLanguageRecognition1996}}.
+These are used to provide a comparison between candidate models and the prior work.
 Section \ref{sec:02-support-vector-machines} discusses Support Vector Machines which have been used with success for gesture recognition in prior